Skip to Content

 Norwegian Lundehund in the mountains

 The Norwegian Lundehund, originating from Værøy island, is a small Spitz breed recognized for its unique anatomical adaptations.
 This breed is distinguished by its remarkable flexibility and six-toed paws, traits honed for maneuvering rocky cliffs in puffin hunting.
 Although no longer used for such purposes due to puffin protection, these dogs have transitioned well to companionship roles.
-Selected for their agility and problem-solving skills, the Lundehund exhibits a cheerful demeanor, suited for active homes.
+Selected for their agility and problem-solving skills, the Lundehund exhibits a cheerful demeanor suited for active homes.

 • Flexibility: Exceptional joint rotation